Carlie Cooper

-Carlie Cooper is a fictional character appearing in American comic books published by Marvel Comics books.
+Carlie Cooper is a fictional character appearing in American comic books published by Marvel Comics.
 The character is named after Joe Quesada's daughter.
 She is friends with Peter Parker, Harry Osborn, Vin Gonzales, and Lily Hollister.
 She is one of Spider-Man's first potential romantic interests in the "One More Day" story arc and eventually is a girlfriend for a time.

 Publication history

 Carlie Cooper first appeared in The Amazing Spider-Man #545 (December 2007) and was created by Dan Slott and Joe Quesada.

 Fictional character biography

 "Brand New Day"

 Carlie Cooper is the roommate and best friend of Lily Hollister; the two grew up together but Carlie was the brighter of the two.
 As a child, she was also friends with Gwen Stacy.
 She is an officer of the New York Police Department's Crime Scene Unit.
 She campaigned vigorously for Bill Hollister, whom she considers a father figure.
 Her birth father Ray Cooper was a well-respected cop who reportedly died years earlier.

 While preparing a body found in the river for the medical examiner, she finds a spider-tracer in the corpse's mouth, which initiates the police warrant for the "Spider-Tracer Killer".
 She later discovers that the "Spider-Tracer Killer" is a conspiracy by a group of New York cops who have planted the tracers on dead bodies to frame Spider-Man in an attempt to turn the public against.
 Carlie informs the precinct's sergeant, who is secretly a part of the conspiracy and issues a warrant for her arrest, claiming that she is aiding and abetting the killer.
 She goes to the Hollisters and tells the truth of the tracer killings.
 She escapes the police with the help of Menace.
 Later, Vin Gonzales finds her and apologizes to her for all that was done to her.

 When Doctor Octopus tries using Octobot technology to turn New York into a living weapon, Carlie and Norah Winters investigate who is responsible and through the course of their investigation, stumble upon Doctor Octopus's lair.
 Unknown to them, Doctor Octopus has already kidnapped J. Jonah Jameson Sr., after learning that JJJ Sr. is going to marry May Parker.
 Spider-Man frees all three of Doctor Octopus's captives with the aid of the Human Torch.
 Afterward, Carlie attends the wedding with Johnny Storm as her date.